Biden taps major donors for Argentina and Switzerland envoys

 WILMINGTON, Del.
 (AP) — President Joe Biden is nominating two major Democratic donors to serve as ambassadors to Argentina and Switzerland.

-The White House announced Friday that Biden has picked LGBT rights activist and philanthropist Scott Miller to serve as his administration’s envoy to Buenos Aires and trial lawyer Marc Stanley to serve in Bern.
+The White House announced Friday that Biden has picked LGBT rights activist and philanthropist Scott Miller to serve as his administration’s envoy to Bern and trial lawyer Marc Stanley to serve in Buenos Aires.
 The U.S. ambassador to Switzerland also serves as the chief envoy to Liechtenstein.

 Miller, a former account vice president at UBS Wealth Management in Denver, and his husband, Tim Gill, are prominent philanthropists and generous backers of Democratic candidates and causes.